Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 (where ``/backups`` exists on the host file system and is writable by the Elasticsearch user -- a directory named ``/backups`` will be created inside the container, and the container will be able to read/write from that location).

-To automate the snapshotting process, you can use `Curator <Curator>`__, in conjunction with a cron job, much like what is done today with the close and delete jobs.
+To automate the snapshotting process, you can use :ref:`curator`, in conjunction with a cron job, much like what is done today with the close and delete jobs.